Press enter to see results or esc to cancel.

 2. What is an S Pass?

 Mid-level skilled staff from all nationalities should apply for an S Pass.
 To qualify, you need a relevant degree, diploma, or specialized technical certificate.
 Moreover, it would be best if you had multiple years of work experience to back this up.
-At the time of writing, a job that pays at least SGD $3,000 worth of monthly salary is also required.
-Of course, the minimum salary requirement for obtaining an S Pass also increases for more experienced and older applicants.
-Once acquired, it’s renewable and valid for up to 2 years.

-S Pass requirements/limitations for employers
+S Pass Requirements/Limitations for Employers

 The Ministry places a DRC quota on the number of S Pass holders allowed in each company.
 Since January 1, 2021, these percentage quotas have dropped from 13% to 10% in the Service Sector.
 In all other sectors, the quotas dropped from 20% to 15% from January 1, 2023.

-Monthly levy for S Pass holders
+Monthly Levy for S Pass Holders

 3. What is an Employment Pass?

 You will also need a good university degree, professional qualifications, or possess specialist skills.
 Note that there are no DPC quotas or levies for EP holders.
 Once obtained, your EP is valid for 2 years and can be renewed for 3 years.
-Apply through Employment Pass Online or manual application with an application form from MOM via Singpost.
-Upon submission, the processing time is 3 weeks and 8 weeks, respectively.
-Both WP holders and EP holders must pay income tax to the Singaporean government.

 Dependent’s Pass

 Both EP and S Pass holders may apply for a Dependent’s Pass for their spouse, children, and parents to join them in Singapore.
 This is open to all nationals worldwide, though certain nationals may be required to provide additional documents.
-To sponsor your dependents, you must earn at least a fixed salary of SGD $6,000 per month.

-As announced in September 2022, MOM increased the minimum salary requirements for EP and S Pass.
+As announced in March 2024, MOM increased the minimum salary requirements for EP and S Pass.
 Additionally, a work permit doesn’t have salary limits since it is the only visa for unskilled labor.

 At a glance, this section shows the newest updates on the minimum salary requirements for work passes in Singapore.
 You’ll also see the new proposed salary increase for new applicants and effective dates for reapplicants.
-(Updated as of 17/02/2023).
+(Updated as of 14/03/2024).

 Minimum qualifying monthly salary S Pass (SGD) Employment pass (SGD)

-Protect yourself with international health insurance in Singapore
+Protect Yourself with International Health Insurance in Singapore

 With over 20 years of experience in the insurance brokers industry, Pacific Prime Singapore is happy to help you find your best insurance solutions.
 Contact our team of expert insurance advisors today for impartial advice!
 Alternatively, use our online quotation system for a free quote!